 Fools and Mortals – Bernard Cornwell – Interesting and a good read, but no Uhtred or Sharpe.

 La Belle Sauvage: The Book of Dust Volume One – Philip Pullman – I was a fan of His Dark Materials, and this is set in the same universe.
 While the characters and writing are strong, it lacks something of the gravitas of the previous trilogy IMO.

 The Windup Girl – Paolo Bacigalipu – Fantastic world building in this dystopian Hugo & Nebula award winner.
 Shame it sort of fizzles out at the end.

 Eric – Terry Pratchett – The first Discworld I’ve read.
 Good light relief.

 Tombland – C.J.
-Sansom – Currently reading – The latest in the Shardlake series following a crippled lawyer navigating the courts and intrigue of Tudor London.
+Sansom – The latest in the Shardlake series following a crippled lawyer navigating the courts and intrigue of Tudor London.
 Interesting setting which I knew little about for this book, but the narrative was less clear than previous novels.